Vice President Richard M. Nixon Visits Champaign on Wednesday, October 24, 1956

 The Daily Illini captured the speech in an article the following day.

 After the trip, Richard and Pat remarked on the train after the rally that they enjoyed their visit and felt the crowds were "wonderful."

 They were especially pleased with the student turnout leading Mrs. Nixon to remark on the "homemade signs," including the "Welcome Dick" and "Vote for Dick" signs prepared the Illini Young Republicans.

 Pat Nixon went on to say about the signs "I thought they were much better than those manufactured signs" in reference to the printed Stevenson-Kefauver posters displayed by a small group of Illini Young Democrats.

 Overall, the brief visit was well received.
 Eisenhower and Nixon ultimately prevailed in a landslide victory with 457 electoral votes for the GOP ticket and 73 for the Democrats.
 Adlai Stevenson even lost in his home state of Illinois by more than 800,000 votes.
 The campaign and the next four years ultimately propelled Nixon to be the GOP presidential candidate in 1960 where he narrowly lost to John F. Kennedy in part because of the close results here in Illinois.

-Photo Credit: Chamapign County History Museum
+Photo Credit: Robert Meyer Collection at the Chamapign County History Museum